Folliculogenesis

-In biology, folliculogenesis is the maturation of the ovarian follicle, a densely packed shell of somatic cells that contains an immature oocyte.
-Folliculogenesis describes the progression of a number of small primordial follicles into large preovulatory follicles that occurs in part during the menstrual cycle.
+Folliculogenesis takes place in the ovary as the progressive maturation of a follicle that contains the developing egg cell.
+This process is largely in parallel with oogenesis, the development of an oocyte to a mature egg cell capable of being fertilized.
+Each follicle houses an oocyte in a shell of somatic follicular cells (pre-granulosa cells).

+Folliculogenesis starts in prenatal development with the production of an established pool of primordial follicles, and continues at puberty in the follicular phase of the ovarian cycle during menstruation.
+During this phase primordial follicles develop into primary follicles which may be recruited for further development.

 Contrary to male spermatogenesis, which can last indefinitely, folliculogenesis ends when the remaining follicles in the ovaries are incapable of responding to the hormonal cues that previously recruited some follicles to mature.
-This depletion in follicle supply signals the beginning of menopause.Each cycle of folliculogenesis, for a follicle, lasts around 2 months and a half.
+This depletion in follicle supply signals the beginning of menopause.
+Each cycle of folliculogenesis, for a follicle, lasts around two and a half months.